On the convergence of the drainage network with branching: Convergence of the finite-dimensional distributions

 \section{Convergence of the finite-dimensional distributions}

-This section is devoted to prove that (I$_{\mathcal{N}}$) holds for the DNB when the branching parameter is $\epsilon_n = \fb n^{-1}$, for $\fb > 0$.
+This section is devoted to proving that (I$_{\mathcal{N}}$) holds for the DNB.
+Recall that the branching parameter is $\epsilon_n = \fb n^{-1}$, for $\fb > 0$.
 So we begin by stating the main result of this section.

 \begin{remark} Whenever we have a path $\pi$ that starts at time $\sigma_{\pi}$, we can consider that $\pi_t = \pi_{\sigma_{\pi}}$ for $t < \sigma_{\pi}$.
-It does not affect any convergence result and simplifies the notation when we have paths starting from different times. \end{remark}
+It does not affect any convergence result and simplifies the notation when paths start from distinct times. \end{remark}

 \begin{proposition} Let $\epsilon_n = \fb n^{-1}$.
 Consider the sequences of points $z_1^{(n)}, \ldots , z_k^{(n)}$ and $ \tilde{z}_1^{(n)}, \ldots , \tilde{z}_{\tilde{k}}^{(n)}$ in $\mathbb{Z}^2$ where $z_i^{(n)} = (x_i^{(n)},s_i^{(n)})$ with $(\frac{1}{n}x^{(n)}_{i},\frac{1}{n^2}s^{(n)}_{i})\rightarrow (x_{i},s_{i}) = z_i \in \mathbb{R}^2$ for $i=1, \ldots , k$; and $\tilde{z}_j^{(n)} = (\tilde{x}_j^{(n)},\tilde{s}_j^{(n)})$ with $(\frac{1}{n}\tilde{x}^{(n)}_{j},\frac{1}{n^2}\tilde{s}^{(n)}_{j})\rightarrow (\tilde{x}_{j},\tilde{s}_{j}) = \tilde{z}_j \in \mathbb{R}^2$ for $j=1, \ldots , \tilde{k}$.
-Denote by $l_i^{(n)}$ the l-path of the DNB with branching parameter $\epsilon_n$, starting from $z_i^{(n)}$ and by $r_j^{(n)}$ the r-path of the DNB with branching parameter $\epsilon_n$ starting from $\tilde{z}_j^{(n)}$.
+Denote by $l_i^{(n)}$ the l-path of the DNB with branching parameter $\epsilon_n$ starting from $z_i^{(n)}$, and by $r_j^{(n)}$ the r-path of the DNB with branching parameter $\epsilon_n$ starting from $\tilde{z}_j^{(n)}$.
 Then the following convergence holds:

 as random elements of the space of continuous functions $C(\mathbb{R},\mathbb{R}^{k+\tilde{k}})$ endowed with the uniform norm topology, where $(l_1, \ldots l_k, r_1, \ldots r_{\tilde{k}})$ is a collection of left-right coalescing Brownian motions (as defined in Section \ref{subsec:Bnet}), starting from $(z_1, \ldots z_k, \tilde{z}_1, \ldots \tilde{z}_{\tilde{k}})$. \end{proposition}